 Betting on Baseball Back in the Day Compared to Now

-It would seem obvious, at least on the surface, that betting on baseball is easier now than it used to be.
+It would seem obvious, at least on the surface, that betting is easier now than it used to be.
 Things have gotten more predictable and it would seem easier for a better to spot trends.

-Tactics for Betting in the Current Environment.
+Tactics for Betting in the Current Environment

-These days, one is best advised to use different tactics for betting on baseball.
+These days, one is best advised to use different tactics for betting.
 One popular and effective strategy is to play the over-unders and other similar bets.
 Another very potentially strong tactic is to focus on the pitchers, especially the starting pitchers.

-Baseball has a long, varied, and interesting history as a sport.
+The game has a long, varied, and interesting history as a sport.
 We are sure to see more and more improvements in play in general, and probably more broken records in many cases as the game goes on.
 And that is definitely as it should be; a sport without any evolution whatsoever is a sport people will wind up not watching very much!

 Who holds the record for the most consecutive games played in Major League Baseball history?